mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### March
+* Added a new page on [best Python videos](best-python-videos.html) that breaks out all the videos I had scattered around the site and puts the best ones in a single place.
 * Beefing up the Django resources and will soon break them further down into subcategories so they are easier to find by topic.